Alejoboga20/python-course/README.md

 # Python Course

-This repository contains the material for the Python course at the ZTM Academy.
+This repository contains my learning of Python.